Skip to main content

 Is The Holland good for a special occasion?

 Yes, with the right expectations.
-The Holland holds a Michelin Plate for 2024 and 2025, which means the kitchen is doing something worth noting — but the setting is a neighbourhood pub, not a white-tablecloth room.
+The Holland holds a Michelin Plate for 2024 and 2025, which means the kitchen is doing something worth noting; but the setting is a neighbourhood pub, not a white-tablecloth room.
 It works well for a low-key birthday dinner or a relaxed celebration where the priority is good food and warm service rather than ceremony.
 If the occasion demands formal surroundings, look elsewhere in Kensington.

 What should a first-timer know about The Holland?

-It's a functioning local pub first and a dining destination second — you'll share the room with regulars, dogs, and families, which is part of the appeal.
+It's a functioning local pub first and a dining destination second; you'll share the room with regulars, dogs, families, which is part of the appeal.
 The menu is seasonal and British, with the kitchen praised specifically for dishes like pork collar; if the almond tart is available, order it.
 At ££ pricing on Earls Court Road, it delivers Michelin Plate cooking without the cover-charge anxiety of a formal restaurant.

 What are alternatives to The Holland in London?